Voltra/UniversalCoroutineBasedLazySequenceManipulation/README.md

 A **Coroutine** or **Generator** describes a mechanism that allows to "lazily" provide values *one at a time*.
 For the sake of implementation, they must be monadic: a *Coroutine* must be able to provide the values of another *Coroutine*; put simple they must be *Iterable*.

-An **Iterable** provides an interface to access a sequence of data.
+An **Iterable** provides an *Iterator* to access a sequence of data.

+An **Iterator** is a view-like mechanism to traverse a sequence of data that holds info like its validity (are there more?) and the current value.

 A **Coroutine/Generator factory** is a special kind of function which, once called, returns a *Coroutine/Generator*.